What is your minimum GPA or required SAT or ACT score?

 I've taken the SAT or ACT more than once.
 Should I send all my test scores?

 We recommend you send us all of your test scores.
-Only your best testing results—your highest sub-scores and the best result of the two testing options, if you've taken both the SAT and ACT— will be considered in the review of your application.
+Only your best testing results (highest sub-scores and/or the best result of the 2 testing options, if you've taken both the SAT and ACT) will be used in the review of your application.
 Lower test scores submitted will not be used in the review of your application.

 Do you superscore test scores?

-Yes, we superscore both the SAT and ACT, meaning that if you take either test multiple times, we will take your highest individual sub-section scores and combine them to give you the highest overall score possible.
+Yes, we superscore both the SAT and ACT.
+If you take the test multiple times, we will take your highest individual sub-section scores and combine them to give you the highest overall score possible.
+For example, let’s say you submitted SAT scores from a June test, and they were 600 critical reading (CR) and 700 math (M).
+Later, you submitted SAT scores from a November test, and they were 700 CR and 600 M. We would consider your overall score to be 1400 (700 CR and 700 M).

 Do you accept scores from the "old" SAT?